ocodner-7/INTRO-CS/INTRO-CS-6/README.md

 # INTRO-CS-6 - Source Control Using Git

 ## Feature branch exercise

 This exercise will walk your team through a full release cycle for an example application.
-Work in teams of 2 - 5 developers.
+Work in teams of 2 - 5 developers!!!

 ## Background